List of awards and nominations received by Toni Gonzaga

-This is the list of awards, nominations, recognition, and achievements received by Toni Gonzaga in her career.

-Gonzaga, dubbed "Ultimate Multimedia Star" and "Romantic Comedy Queen", has received enormous awards and recognition in the entertainment industry (in television, film, music, and advertising) from local and international award-giving bodies.
+This is the list of awards, nominations, recognition, and achievements received by Filipino actress, singer, television host and endorser Toni Gonzaga.
+Popularly dubbed as the "Ultimate Multimedia Star" and "Romantic Comedy Queen", Gonzaga has received numerous awards and recognition in the entertainment industry (in television, film, music, and advertising) from local and international award-giving bodies.

-As an actress, Gonzaga has been named as Box-Office Queen by the Guillermo Mendoza Memorial Scholarship Foundation Box-Office Entertainment Awards, as well as Best Actress from the FAMAS Awards for her performance in the box-office giant, Starting Over Again.
+Throughout her career, Gonzaga has won over 100 awards and recognitions.
+As an actress, she has been named as Box-Office Queen by the Guillermo Mendoza Memorial Scholarship Foundation Box-Office Entertainment Awards, as well as Best Actress from the FAMAS Awards for her performance in the box-office giant, Starting Over Again.
 She also won PinakaPASADOng Katuwang na Aktres (Best Supporting Actress) for her performance in blockbuster movie Four Sisters and a Wedding from the Gawad PASADO.
 As a television host, she has gained multiple wins from the PMPC Star Awards for TV as Best Female TV Host for various shows and programs.
 Also, she has been elevated to the Hall of Fame of the Aliw Awards in Best Female Emcee category.
 She was also cited as the Most Trusted Entertainment/Variety Show Presenter by the Reader's Digest Asia.
 As a singer, she won as the Best Female Concert Performer in the Guillermo Mendoza Memorial Scholarship Foundation Box-Office Entertainment Awards.
 PMPC Star Awards for Music has given her the Album of the Year and Female Pop Artist of the Year awards.
 Moreover, she has received multiple Gold and a Platinum certifications for her albums from the PARI.
 Gonzaga was honored on Eastwood City Walk of Fame in 2013 and was inducted to the Hall of Fame in Most Admired Female TV Personality category of Anak TV Seal Awards.